Recursive-Llama/Lotus_Trader/docs/ip/enhanced_intent_analysis_strategy.md

     1. Consider the FULL context of the message, not just the token
     2. Focus on the curator's INTENT, not specific words or phrases
     3. Stage 1's "action" is advisory - you can override it based on context
+    4. Check if token is on supported chains (SOL, ETH, BASE, BSC) - use the network from Stage 1
+    5. If unsupported chain, mark as "unsupported_chain" (goes to research)
-    4. If this is a comparison/list, mark tokens as "comparison_listed" unless clearly highlighted
+    6. If this is a comparison/list, mark tokens as "comparison_listed" unless clearly highlighted
-    5. If Stage 1 made an error, return "extraction_error"
+    7. If Stage 1 made an error, return "extraction_error"
-    6. Use intent types as a guide - if none fit perfectly, use "other_positive" or "other_neutral"
+    8. Use intent types as a guide - if none fit perfectly, use "other_positive" or "other_neutral"
-    7. Process ALL tokens from the message - let intent analysis determine which are buy signals
+    9. Process ALL tokens from the message - let intent analysis determine which are buy signals

     Return JSON:
     {